Chinese Currency 💰 LTL’s Guide to Chinese Money

 How to Talk About Chinese Currency

-Talking about Chinese money can be a bit confusing.
+Firstly, talking about Chinese money can be a bit confusing.
 The official name for China’s currency is ‘Renminbi’ 人民币 (Rénmínbì), which literally translates into English as ‘The People’s Currency’.
 It is often abbreviated to RMB.

 ‘Yuan’ 元 (Yuán) is the unit of measurement for the RMB, but is also used to refer to the currency as a whole: Chinese Yuan.
 This also has an abbreviation CNY, which is also used as the international code for the Chinese currency.
 The symbol for the Yuan is ¥.